ankitsaini2609/PViewer/README.md

 # PViewer
-PViewer is a tool which is going to find overlapping permissions between two AWS IAM policies.<br/>
+PViewer is a tool which is going to find overlapping permissions between two AWS IAM policies.\
+\
+#### Example
-For Example: Two policies allowing you to write objects in the same S3 bucket.
-It will plot a graph and connect those two policies using an edge.
+Two policies allowing you to write objects in the same S3 bucket.
+It will plot a graph and connecting overlapping policies as edges.
 ![Alt text](https://github.com/ankitsaini2609/PViewer/blob/master/demo.gif "demo")

 ## Installation